 Our nutrition guidance program is credible because it’s built on evidence-based nutrition science.

 Our Scientific Advisory Panel (SAP), an independent team of scientists and nutrition experts from leading institutions, monitors the current Dietary Guidelines for Americans, as well as the recommendations of leading national and international health organizations such as the U.S. Food and Drug Administration, U.S. Department of Agriculture, the National Academy of Sciences, and the World Health Organization.
-The SAP adjusts our algorithms as scientific consensus agrees on new reasons to promote, limit, or avoid certain nutrients.
+The SAP adjusts our algorithms as scientific consensus agrees on new reasons to promote, limit, or avoid certain nutrients or ingredients.

 Our algorithms rigorously evaluate foods.

-Specific nutrients contribute to foods earning or losing points.
+Specific nutrients and ingredients contribute to foods earning or losing points.
 Nutrients that are best to limit in our diets cause a food to lose points.
 Nutrients we should generally be eating more of cause a food to earn points.
 All foods are evaluated and earn a rating, but only those with a positive rating, containing more of the qualities we want to encourage, earn 1, 2, or 3 Guiding Stars.

 - Whole Grains